-A little bit of history | Izamal Mexico
+A bit of history | Izamal Mexico

-Izamal means dew that falls from the heavens.
-The city was founded by the Mayans two thousand years ago and is probably named after the Mayan god Itzamná.
+Izamal means: Dew that falls from the heavens.
+The city was founded by the Mayans two thousand years ago and is named after the Mayan god Itzamná.
 For a long time, Izamal was a ceremonial center, where temples stood to honor important gods.
-Until the city was conquered by the Spaniards in the 16th century and completely destroyed.
+Until the 16th century, when the city was conquered by the Spaniards and completely destroyed.
 The stones from the temples were used, as in many places during the Spanish conquest, to build churches and monasteries.
-To this day, Izamal is a place of pilgrimage.
-Izamal is one of the “Pueblos Mágicos” (magical cities) of Mexico.
-A program developed by the government to preserve and promote the cultural significance of the city.

-Discover the best things to do in Izamal Mexico
+The best things to do in Izamal Mexico

 Walk around and take pictures in the yellow city of Mexico